-The ‘Debussy’ is Da Stuzzi Patisserie, 6 rue Cesar Franck at the corner of rue Bouchut in the 7th arrondissement.
+The ‘Debussy’ was Da Stuzzi Patisserie, now a rather nice little terrace restaurant Il Russo, 6 rue Cesar Franck at the corner of rue Bouchut in the 7th arrondissement.
 The authorities in Paris don’t allow the use of real explosives, so so the production used high-pressure blasts of nitrogen to blow apart the contents of the surrounding shops and finally the bakery itself.

 After the dream café explodes, Cobb and Ariadne return to the area, walking along rue Bouchut toward the café.
 In one of the movie’s most celebrated visual coups, Ariadne tests the possibilities of the new dream geometry by spectacularly folding up the rue Cesar Franck.

 She goes on to ‘create’ the footbridge over Avenue du President Kennedy near Passy station, and they ascend to the double-decker Pont Bir Hakeim, where Ariadne is given a serious warning about the dangers of creating real places from memory.